 Data Availability Statement: The data presented in this study are available on request from the academic sponsor.

-Acknowledgments: Editorial assistance was provided by Katrin Male from mXm Medical Communications
+Acknowledgments: Editorial assistance was provided by Katrin Male from mXm Medical Communications and was funded by EUSA Pharma.
+The content of the article represents the views of the authors and has not been influenced by third-party sponsorship.

 Conflicts of Interest: The Polymun Scientific, the charities, Apeiron Biologics and EUSA Pharma did not have a role in the study design or analysis.